Low-Latency Video Anonymization for Crowd Anomaly Detection: Privacy Versus Performance: Results and Discussion

-We evaluate attribute detection to measure the privacy leakage on the multi-label privacy attributes, given in Table~\ref{tbl:pd_vispr_dataset_classes}, on the VISPR dataset~\cite{orekondy17iccv}.
-The VISPR dataset is an image dataset labeled with 68 privacy-related attributes.
-The dataset contains 22K public Flickr images, and the training, validation, and testing sets contain 10K, 4K, and 8K images, respectively.
-We trained the ResNet50 multi-label classifier on the raw image and evaluated its performance when the test set images were anonymized using the AN methods defined in Table~\ref{tbl:anony_methods}.
-We assess the PD performance only on the human figures successfully segmented by the YOLO to reduce the impact of misdetections, such as heavily occluded individuals or small faces.
+We evaluate PD to measure leakage on the multi-label privacy attributes, given in Table~\ref{tbl:pd_vispr_dataset_classes}, on the VISPR dataset~\cite{orekondy2017towards}.
+The VISPR dataset comprises 22,000 publicly available Flickr images labeled with 68 privacy-related attributes.
+The training, validation, and testing sets contain 10,000, 4,000, and 8,000 images, respectively.
+We have trained $\mathcal{F}_P$ (a multi-label ResNet50 classifier) on the raw images of the train set and evaluated it on the anonymized version of the test set images.
+We have assessed the PD only on the human subjects that are successfully segmented by the YOLO to reduce the impact of mis-detections, such as heavily occluded individuals or small faces.